zeus-ctrl/git-bats-demo/README.md

 The `bats` unit testing tool for `bash` is _not_ typically standard and will likely need to be installed unless you're working in a lab environment where `bats` has been pre-installed.

+_NOTE:_ The solution in the `solution` branch depends in at least two places on the GNU behavior of command line tools in ways that differ from the BSD behavior of those tools.
+Since MacOS is built on BSD that solution won't work as written on a Mac.
+One work-around if you're on a Mac is to [install GNU versions of the command-line tools](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/).
+If you're on a Linux box I would expect all this to work as is.

+---

 # Setting up the repo